Babcary

-Babcary is a village and civil parish in Somerset, England, about 5 mi east of Somerton and 6 mi southwest of Castle Cary, in the South Somerset district.
+Babcary is a village and civil parish in Somerset, England, about 5 mi east of Somerton and 6 mi southwest of Castle Cary.
 The village has a population of 248.
 It lies close to the River Cary and the A37.
 The parish includes the hamlet of Foddington.

 History

-The village was recorded in the Domesday Book as Babba Cari.
+The village was recorded in the Domesday Book of 1086 as Babba Cari.
 The parish was part of the hundred of Catsash.

 Within the parish is Wimble Toot, generally interpreted as a Bronze Age bowl barrow, but an alternative interpretation is that it was a motte built between 1067 and 1069.
 Today the site forms a circular earthwork, 27.47 m across and 2.74 m high, with a ditch on the north-west and south-east sides, on the top of a ridge, overlooking a brook which runs into the River Cary and the old Roman road of the Fosse Way.

 The Red Lion Inn has 17th-century origins and is a Grade II listed building.

 The parish council was concerned with the insanitary drainage system for the village, but rejected a mains water supply in 1931 as too expensive.
 Electricity was provided in 1947 but mains water was not supplied until the 1950s.
 Sewerage remained a serious problem in the 1970s and mains drainage was not provided until 1992.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Langport Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Langport Rural District.

-Somerset County Council is responsible for running the most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-The parish is part of the Somerton and Frome county constituency, represented in the House of Commons.
+The parish is part of the Glastonbury and Somerton county constituency, represented in the House of Commons.